 Feature #5 – Database Management

 If you have a ton of data to manage, you can make use of the Amazon Relational Database Service.
-In case you were wondering, a relational database is a type of database that’s highly intuitive and helps you gain insights as to the relationships between data.
+In case you were wondering, a relational database is a type of database that’s highly intuitive and helps you gain insights into the relationships between data.

 One great thing about this service is that a lot of the manual tasks involved in setting up and maintaining a database are automated.
 As with many of AWS’s services, the Relational Database Service is flexible, depending on your needs.

 The service integrates with a number of database management systems, such as MySQL and Oracle.
 Thus, it fits in nicely with your existing systems.
 You can also use Amazon’s proprietary database, Amazon Aurora, which is speedy and affordable.

 Essentially, database management through AWS is quick, secure, easy, and, again, scalable.

 Feature #6 – Advanced Security

 Being one of the largest cloud providers, security is a big deal for Amazon.
 As such, it offers a number of advanced security features.

 For example, many manual security-related tasks are automated.
 This reduces the risk of human error when configuring security controls.

 Amazon cloud storage also provides advanced admin and access controls.
 You have control over who has access to what and AWS carefully checks the identities of users.